CO2 Multi Sensor System

 The CO2 Multi-Sensor System is designed to detect Carbon Dioxide (CO2) levels in the ambient air to protect employees, workers, and establishments.

-Users may configure modules (sensor, horn/strobe, and key switch) from any tablet either in direct connection or through daisy-chaining modules together.
+Users may configure modules (sensor, horn/strobe, and key switch) from the main CM-7000 tablet either in direct connection or through daisy-chaining modules together.

 - 8" Touch Screen Display Panel